ISR Business finance and investment studies

 For their part, there were many private equity funds on the lookout for fundamentally under-valued companies and other established businesses experiencing growth and performance problems that could be overcome under new ownership and management.

-Hostile private equity financed company takeovers often aroused opposition from trade unions, incumbent managements, and other vested interests.
-Private equity investors were often accused of asset stripping and causing unnecessary job losses.
-However, in reality numerous under-performing companies were rescued and revived through such takeovers.
+Hostile private equity financed company takeovers often arouse opposition from trade unions, incumbent managements, and other vested interests.
+Private equity investors are often accused of asset stripping and causing unnecessary job losses.
+However, in reality numerous under-performing companies are rescued and revived through such takeovers.
 One survey of the effects of private equity takeovers on British companies found that on average over ten years the investors made profits 22% above the market index.
-Within the companies concerned, employment dipped by about 5% on average in the first year after a buyout but then rose by 21% after four years.
+In the companies taken over, employment dipped by about 5% on average in the first year after the buyout but then rose by 21% after four years.
 Meanwhile, productivity almost doubled, product innovation and entrepreneurship increased, and employee wages and empowerment rose significantly.(13)

 7. Efficiency and competition issues

-As said, small and medium-sized enterprise financing overall in Britain is currently highly developed.
-Supplying debt and equity finance to firms is a major industry, and the general level of competition in the market is high.
-Over the years, strong market pressures on finance suppliers from both competitors and clients have tended to make for steadily increasing efficiency, innovation, and reduced costs in real terms.
+As said, small and medium-sized enterprise financing overall is highly developed in countries such as Britain and America.
+Supplying debt and equity finance to firms is a major industry and the general level of competition in the market is high.
+Over the years, strong market pressures on finance suppliers from both competitors and clients have made for steadily increasing efficiency, innovation, and reduced real costs.

-However, there is and probably always will be significant scope for increased efficiency and competition in even the most advanced business finance industry and market.
+However, there is always scope for improvements in efficiency and increases in competition in industries.

-There has been a considerable amount of detailed research on factors affecting the profitability and overall performance of banks in managing business lending.
-Significant specific topics and issues in this field include:
+There has been a considerable amount of research on factors affecting performance and profitability in the management of business lending.
+Significant topics and issues in this field are:

 · the definition and measurement of performance in business lending and management, and the contributions of various major external and internal factors to that performance;